fancybrackets/Automation-Software-With-Filing/README.md

 # Automation-Software-With-Filing
-We were only allowed to use filing methods for the project.
+This was our end of semester project.We were only allowed to use filing methods for the project.We were only allowed to use filing methods for the project.